mattstratton1/nextjs-no-netlify/workshop-script.md

 Talk about using a separate build configuration for production and for testing, targetting different PostgreSQL and Redis instances.

+## What's Prisma?

+We may not address this in the workshop, unless asked, but [Prisma](https://www.prisma.io/) is an ORM (object-relational mapping) for Node.js and TypeScript

+An ORM, according to wikipedia:
+  > Object-relational mapping (ORM) is a technique that creates a layer
+  > between the language and the database

+Prisma says it provides:
+>  an intuitive data model, automated migrations, type-safety & auto-completion.

+## Summary
+* We’ve now shown how to integrate our application (and its data) with Netlify
+* Which is one way of doing continuous delivery / deployment
+* ...

 ## Addenda